apache/spark/UPDATING.md

 ## Airflow Master

+### New Webserver UI with Role-Based Access Control

+Our current webserver UI uses the Flask-Admin extension.
+The new webserver UI uses the [Flask-AppBuilder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) extension.
+It has built-in authentication support and Role-Based Access Control (RBAC), which provides configurable roles and permissions for individual users.

+To turn on this feature, in your airflow.cfg file, under [webserver], set configuration variable `rbac = True`, and then run `airflow` command, which will generate the `webserver_config.py` file in your $AIRFLOW_HOME.

+#### Setting up Authentication

+FAB has built-in authentication support for DB, OAuth, OpenID, LDAP, and REMOTE_USER.
+The default auth type is `AUTH_DB`.

+For any other authentication type (OAuth, OpenID, LDAP, REMOTE_USER), see the [Authentication section of FAB docs](http://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-methods) for how to configure variables in webserver_config.py file.

+Once you modify your config file, run `airflow initdb` to generate new tables for RBAC support (these tables will have the prefix `ab_`).

+#### Creating an Admin Account

+Once you updated configuration settings and generated new tables, you need to create an admin account with `airflow create_user` command.

+#### Using your new UI

+Run `airflow webserver` as usual to start the new UI.
+This will bring you to a log in page, enter the admin username and password that were just created.

+There are five roles created for Airflow by default: Admin, User, Op, Viewer, and Public.
+To configure roles/permissions, go to the `Security` tab and click `List Roles` in the new UI.

+#### Breaking changes
+- Users created and stored in the old users table will not be migrated automatically.
+You will need to reconfigure with one of FAB's built-in authentication support.
+- Airflow dag home page is now `/home` (instead of `/admin`).
+- All ModelViews in Flask-AppBuilder follow a different pattern from Flask-Admin.
+The `/admin` part of the url path will no longer exist.
+For example: `/admin/connection` becomes `/connection/list`, `/admin/connection/new` becomes `/connection/add`, `/admin/connection/edit` becomes `/connection/edit`, etc.
+- Due to security concerns, the new webserver will no longer support the features in the `Data Profiling` menu of old UI, including `Ad Hoc Query`, `Charts`, and `Known Events`.

 ### MySQL setting required

 We now rely on more strict ANSI SQL settings for MySQL in order to have sane defaults.
 Make sure